kisodlub/2D-Game/README.md

 Simple 2D game
 --------
 The goal is to pass 3 rooms without dying once.
-All images are made by myself :D
+All images were made by myself :D